Banuba/ve-sdk-react-native-cli-integration-sample/mddocs/android_integration.md

 of your React Native CLI project using native Android development process.

 ## Basic
-The following steps help to complete basic integration into your project
+The following steps help to complete basic integration into your React Native CLI project.

 <ins>All changes are made in **android** directory.</ins>
 1. __Add Banuba SDK dependencies__ </br>